lesereli000/Pokemon-TCG-Evolution/README.md

 Cards:

-    - All cards have a Name.
+    - All cards have a Name. (commit e6f24b8)
         - BVA: Strings
             - The empty string: If a card's name is empty, the program should throw an exception showing that the card could not be found.

-    - Some cards have been made illegal for tournament play
-        - BVA: boolean
-            - 0: legal
-            - 1: illegal
-            - Any other true value

     - All cards have a Type from among the following:

-        - Pokémon
+        - Pokémon (commit e6f24b8)
-             - All Pokémon cards are one or more of the energy types.
+             - All Pokémon cards are one or more of the energy types. (commit e6f24b8)

-             - All Pokémon cards are either
+             - All Pokémon cards are either (commit e6f24b8)
                   - Basic
                   - Stage 1
                   - Stage 2

              - All Pokémon cards have the following attributes:
                   - HP
-                       - If a Pokémon’s HP is ever less than or equal to the total damage on that Pokémon it is knocked out.
+                       - If a Pokémon’s HP is ever less than or equal to the total damage on that Pokémon it is knocked out. (commit db3eee1)
                             - BVA: Interval (0, INT_MAX]
                                  - HP = 0: is knocked out
                                  - HP = 1: not knocked out
                                  - HP = INT_MAX: not knocked out
                                  - HP = INT_MAX + 1: throw an exception.
 If this ever happens, we should be worried.

-                  - Damage Counters (DC)
+                  - Damage Counters (DC) (commit e6f24b8)
                        - Each counter represents 10 damage, so total damage = 10 * DC
                             - BVA: Count
                                  - DC = -1: The program should throw an exception